 HOURS OF VISITATION Please call the adoption office to set up your appointment before coming out.
 There are days that we *must* leave the office right at 3pm so that we may do vet runs.

+Sunday - 10am to 3pm for scheduled camping pick up or drop off's only.
+Sunday's are our crews days to catch up on small pet testing, cleaning, and other chores that we often don't have time to do during the week.
 Monday - 10am to 3pm for scheduled camping pick up or drop off's only Tuesday - 10am to 3pm for scheduled camping pick up or drop off's only

-Wednesday - 10am to 3pm, last visitation appointment at 2pm Thursday - 10am to 3pm, last visitation appointment at 2pm Friday - 10am to 3pm, last visitation appointment at 2pm Saturday - 10am to 3pm, last visitation appointment at 2pm Sunday - 11am to 3pm, last visitation appointment at 2pm
+Wednesday - 10am to 3pm, last visitation appointment at 2pm Thursday - 10am to 3pm, last visitation appointment at 2pm Friday - 10am to 3pm, last visitation appointment at 2pm Saturday - 10am to 3pm, last visitation appointment at 2pm

 AGAC is an appointment only adoption to provide the best care for our hounds.
 Short notice appointments taken on an as-available basis.